DP World: 2022: UK mass redundancy

+Recent history

 P&O operated major US port facilities in New York, New Jersey, Philadelphia, Baltimore, New Orleans, and Miami.
 Before the deal was secured, the arrangement was reviewed by the Committee on Foreign Investment in the United States headed by the US Treasury Department and including the Departments of State, Commerce, and Homeland Security.
 It was given the green light, but soon after, both Democratic and Republican members of Congress expressed concern over the potential negative impact the deal would have on port security.

 On 22 February 2006, President George W. Bush threatened to veto any legislation passed by Congress to block the deal, which would be the first time in his presidency he would exercise the privilege.
 In a statement to reporters, Bush claimed, "It would send a terrible signal to friends and allies not to let this transaction go through."
 On 23 February 2006, DP World volunteered to postpone its takeover of significant operations at the seaports and on 9 March 2006, is said that it would transfer its operations of American ports to a "US entity".

 The United States House of Representatives held a vote on 16 March 2006 on legislation that would have blocked the DP World deal, with 348 members voting for blocking the deal, and 71 voting against.
 DP World later sold P&O's American operations to American International Group's asset management division, Global Investment Group for an undisclosed sum.

 In August 2006, DP World signed an agreement with the Port Qasim Authority, to invest in a new container terminal at Port Muhammad Qasim near Karachi and announced that it was in discussions with the Pakistani Government about the development of a container terminal at Gwadar in Balochistan.
 DP World had been favourite to win the Gwadar concession, but withdrew from the bidding.
 Gwadar Port was subsequently awarded to PSA (Port of Singapore Authority) and opened in March 2007.

-2007–2010: NASDAQ Dubai listing

 In June 2007 the company raised $3.25 billion in Islamic and conventional bond sales to refinance existing debt and fund expansion and issued 3.818 billion shares, representing 20% of the company on the NASDAQ Dubai stock exchange in November 2007 in what was the Middle East's largest initial public offering (IPO) which raised 4.96 billion dollars.

 By 2008 the company was handing 46.8 million TEU worldwide, up 8% on 2007, with expansion and development projects in India, China, the Middle East, and elsewhere.
 Capacity was expected to rise to around 95 million TEU over the next ten years.

 In December 2009 Moody's downgraded DP World's financial status to junk after the Dubai 2009 debt standstill.